Jalxie/C-project1/README.md

 # C-project1
-Simple soccer player data analysis system<br>
+Simple soccer player data analysis system.<br>
-This is a school project that I have done
+This is a school project that I have done before.